Elementor Review: The Best WordPress Page Builder

 This is our review of Elementor

 It has been almost two years since I was first introduced to Elementor, I first started with the free version and then went on to Elementor Pro.
-Ever since then, it has been my close companion when creating web pages and posts, and I am yet to be disappointed with it.
+Ever since then, it has been my close companion when creating web pages and posts, and I have yet to be disappointed with it.

 The purpose of this review is to share my personal experience with Elementor so I can help others make a decision on whether they would like to use it or not.
 So sit tight and happy reading